-The FIFA U-17 Women’s World Cup holds special significance for New Zealand despite the brief history of the tournament.
-New Zealand successfully played host to the first edition in 2008 providing a perfect springboard for future growth of the fledgling tournament.
-While the Young Football Ferns were eliminated at the group stage, New Zealand did claim their first ever victory in a FIFA women's competition with a 3-1 win against Colombia.
+The FIFA U-17 Women’s World Cup holds special significance for New Zealand, with the Oceania nation featuring all four editions of the tournaments.
+New Zealand successfully played host to the first event in 2008 providing a perfect springboard for future growth of the fledgling tournament.
+While the Young Football Ferns were eliminated at the group stage, New Zealand did claim their maiden victory in a FIFA women's competition with a 3-1 win against Colombia.
 Trinidad & Tobago 2010 was, however, not as kind to the Kiwis who lost all three group games in a tough pool.
 History repeated two years later in Azerbaijan, with hard-fought group-stage losses against Mexico, Japan and Brazil.

 |5||Brittany DUDLEY SMITH|